Parallel lives: Twin-brother ER doctors fight COVID-19 in New York, Miami

 One recent night, three seemingly health patients "crashed" without warning.

-"It can be so demoralizing, working with patients and not knowing how to help them," Michael says.
+"It can be so demoralising, working with patients and not knowing how to help them," Michael says.

 “It was really painful,” Michael says.
 “I’m the one who put the tube down her throat.
 At the time you feel like you’re saving a life.”